The Challenge

 User Flow

 This user flow chart shows the potential routes the user could take to accomplish the primary task.
-Each blue box is a page that would need to be created and optimized for the user to be able to make the decisions (makred by the white diamond).
+Each blue box is a page that would need to be created and optimized for the user to be able to make the decisions (marked by the white diamond).

 Design for delight